VWAP Indicator Best Settings & Strategy Based on 13,681 Trades

 Utilizing the VWAP involves risk management, just like any trading strategy.
 A key risk arises from relying too heavily on VWAP without considering other market factors.
 Since VWAP is a cumulative indicator, it must recognize that it doesn’t adjust to sudden market shifts or news events that can drastically affect prices.
 Your reliance on VWAP should always be in conjunction with a wider set of tools and an understanding of the broader market context to mitigate these risks.

-Practical Tips for VWAP Traders
+Practical VWAP Tips

 Best Practices for Using VWAP in Trading